encasherr/tech-assessment/data/MilesWeb_VPS_Info.md

 sudo docker volume create phpmyadmin-volume sudo docker run --name ta-phpmyadmin -v phpmyadmin-volume:/etc/phpmyadmin/config.user.inc.php --link ta-mysql:db -p 82:80 -d phpmyadmin/phpmyadmin

+Open PhpMyadmin by opening below url in the browser: http://91.107.226.228:82/  (91.107.226.228 is the VPS host staic IP)

 Todo via phpmyadmin:
 create a new database
 create new user on that database tp_app1 run application DB schema script on that database

+Include following in the create Database script, to create new user and assign privileges:
+CREATE USER ‘tp_app1’@'91.107.%' IDENTIFIED BY ‘tech’;
+ALTER USER 'tp_app1' IDENTIFIED WITH mysql_native_password BY 'tech';

 -> We need to change Mysql authentication to plain old password authentication because it by default uses cache authentication.
 Run this script in phpmyadmin (if errors out in phpmyadmin, go to mysql bash via terminal and then run the alter statement):